lipiecki/PostForecasts.jl/docs/src/data.md

 # Datasets

-Point2Prob.jl ships with several datasets for evaluating probabilistic forecasts, the detailed description along with the source is provided below.
+**PostForecasts.jl** ships with several datasets for evaluating probabilistic forecasts, the detailed description along with the source is provided below.

 ## EPEX - Prices on the German Day-Ahead Energy Market
 ### Data